circonus/irondb-docs/api/read-histogram.md

  * `uuid` : The UUID of the check to which the metric belongs.
  * `metric` : The name of the metric for which to pull data.

+### Headers
+ * `x-snowth-advisory-limit: <integer>` (optional)
+   * `integer` is the maximum number of results to be returned.
+If this header is not supplied, a maximum of 10,000 results will be returned.

+### Outputs

+If the result limit is reached, results will be truncated and a response header, `x-snowth-results-limited`, will be returned, set to 1.

 ## Examples

 ```